 This considers the “how” of a person’s thinking.
 Is it logical?
 Is it disorganized?
 I’ll talk more about this in tomorrow’s post on terminology.
 Thought form isn’t assessed based on asking the patient-specific questions, but rather is evaluated based on the entirety of the interview.

 This considers the “what” of a person’s thinking, and includes delusions (which I’ll break down further in tomorrow’s post), obsessions, and suicidal or homicidal ideation (commonly abbreviated as SI/HI).

 Cognition and sensorium:

 This includes things like orientation, concentration, and memory.
 Further formal testing may sometimes be required.
 A brief test like the mini mental state exam or MMSE (despite what it sounds like, no relation to the MSE) might cover questions like what day/month/year it is, spell “world” backwards, subtract by 7’s (“serial sevens”), remember 3 objects, and copy a geographic design.
-Baseline intelligence and education is relevant here; if someone with no formal education can’t subtract by 7’s that doesn’t necessarily indicate there’s a problem, but if an astrophysicist can’t do that task it’s a pretty good indicator of significant impairment.
+Baseline intelligence and education are relevant here; if someone with no formal education can’t subtract by 7’s that doesn’t necessarily indicate there’s a problem, but if an astrophysicist can’t do that task it’s a pretty good indicator of significant impairment.

 Insight and judgment: